 - Temperature readings might vary when taking consistently

-Why Should You Buy a Digital Thermometer?
+Why Should You Buy a BBT Thermometer?

 Unlike the regular thermometers, digital thermometers have some particular features that made them worth purchasing.
 Yes, some significant features are there that regular thermometers hardly have.

 To specify, digital thermometers are featured with memory recall option that enables them to record the last measured temperature.
 It means you will not need to log your temperature manually.